rocqetry/rocqet/README.md

-Nested family polymorphism for extensible verified compilers.
+Nested family polymorphism in a proof language.